Igor Butman: Triumph of Jazz and Le Club

-One of the Butman’s accomplishments as a producer is "The Triumph of Jazz", a festival which takes place annually in the biggest concert halls of Russia.
+One of the Butman's accomplishments as a producer is "The Triumph of Jazz", a festival which takes place annually in the biggest concert halls of Russia.
 Participants of the fest have included TAKE 6, Elvin Jones, Gary Burton, Gino Vanelli, Toots Thielemans, Larry Corryell, Dee Dee Bridgewater, Joey DeFrancesco etc. The latest festival took place at Svetlanovsky Hall of Moscow International Performing Arts Center and featured Ahmad Jamal Trio, Christian Scott Quintet, Igor Butman Big Band, Andrey Kondakov and Brazil All Stars.

 Butman used to be an artistic director of a Moscow jazz venue Le Club since its opening in 1998 until its closure in 2006.
-Le Club was included in Downbeat’s Top100 jazz venues of the world.
+Le Club was included in Downbeat's Top100 jazz venues of the world.
 At the club Butman appeared every Monday with his Big Band and presented the first time in Russia such outstanding musicians as Ray Brown, Wynton Marsalis.
 Kenny Garrett, Randy Brecker, Al di Meola, Billy Cobham, Take 6 and many others.
-In 2006 the jazzman set up a new club in Moscow - Igor Butman Club at Chistie Prudi, a legal successor of Le Club, which has become city’s jazz epicenter.
+In 2006 the jazzman set up a new club in Moscow - Igor Butman Club at Chistie Prudi, a legal successor of Le Club, which has become city's jazz epicenter.
 In 2011 Butman opened his second club at Sokol.

 2003–present

 In June 2003 Butman's solo album "Prophecy" was released by Universal Music Russia.
-The album’s presentation took place at Birdland jazz club in New York.
+The album's presentation took place at Birdland jazz club in New York.
 "Prophecy" received an enthusiastic welcome by both Russian and US press.
 In April 2003, Butman performed as a special guest with Ray Charles, George Benson and Al Jarreau bands.
+He received the 2004 State Prize of the Russian Federation.
 In 2006 Butman started recording his album "Magic Land" based on music from Soviet cartoons and movies featuring Chick Corea on piano, John Patitucci on bass, Randy Brecker on trumpet, Stefon Harris on vibraphone, and Jack DeJohnette on drums.

 At the beginning of December 2007 Sony BMG Russia released "Magic Land" in Russia and the USA.
 In the summer of 2008 the CD was released throughout the world.
 In April 2009 National Federation of Phonogram Producers awarded Igor Butman with a golden disk for selling more than 15 thousand copies of "Magic Land" in Russia!

 In February 2009, the Igor Butman Big Band toured the United States with Yuri Bashmet, Moscow Soloists Chamber Orchestra and Igor Raykhelson.
 The tour included performances in Seattle (Symphony Hall), LA (Wilshire Theatre), San Francisco (Palace of Fine Arts), Cleveland (Severance Hall), Washington (Strathmore Hall), Boston (BSO Hall), New York (Avery Fisher Hall of Lincoln Center) and Chicago (Orchestra Hall of Symphony Center).